-7.2.1 Mapping of Security Functional Requirements and TOE Security Functionality
+7.2.1 Mapping of Security Functional Requirements and the TOE Security Functionality

-The following table provides a mapping of portions of the TOE security functionality to the Security Functional Requirements.
-The mapping is described in detail in the text following the table.
+The following table provides a mapping of portions of the TOE security functionality to the Security Functional Requirements of the P6021y VB.
+The mapping is described in detail in the text following table.

-Table 25.
-Mapping of Security Functional Requirements and the portions of the TOE Security Functionality
+Table 31.
+Mapping of Security Functional Requirements and the portions of the Security Functionality of the P6021y VB